Nimble (1786 ship): Career

 9th whaling voyage (1797–1798): Captain Holland Barton sailed from Deal, bound for the South Seas via Portsmouth, on 17 August 1797.
 Nimble, Barton, master, returned to Gravesend from the South Seas on 21 October 1798.

-The changed data in the online copy of LR for 1799 was hand-written, in ink, in a 18th/19th century style.
+The changed data in the online copy of LR for 1799 was hand-written, in ink, in an 18th/19th century style.
 Immediately subsequent issues of LR and the Register of Shipping showed Nimble still sailing to the South Seas.
 This led at least one source to show her still engaged in whaling.
 However, ownership had changed to Liverpool and she had become a slave ship.

-1st enslaving voyage (1799–1800): Captain James Blake acquired a letter of marque on 12 March 1799.
+1st voyage transporting enslaved people (1799–1800): Captain James Blake acquired a letter of marque on 12 March 1799.
 In March, off Cape Finisterre, Blake stopped the Danish brig Rebecca by firing a warning shot and then ramming into her, putting his own men aboard.
 He held the Captain Brunn and a passenger overnight on Nimble and then let them return to Rebecca as Rebecca's papers were in order, proving her a neutral.
 On his return, Captain Brunn discovered that Blake and his men had vandalized Rebecca, and made off with portable valuables and a sack of silver.
 Brunn sued Blake before the King's Bench, but on 18 December 1801 the judge dismissed the suit on the grounds that there had been no personal injury; the jury agreed.
 The judge did suggest that Captain Brunn would receive redress in the Admiralty Court.

 On 4 April 1799 Captain Blake sailed from Liverpool, bound for Cabinda.
+In 1799, 156 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 134 of the vessels sailed from Liverpool.

 Nimble arrived at Kingston, Jamaica with 358 captives, having embarked 366, for a 2% mortality rate.
 She sailed from Kingston on 15 February 1800 and arrived back at Liverpool on 29 April.
 She had left Liverpool with 36 crew members and she suffered four crew deaths on her voyage.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.